mlswg/mls-protocol/draft-ietf-mls-protocol.md

 } LeafNodeTBS;
 ~~~

-The `encryption_key` field conains an HPKE public key whose private key is held only
+The `encryption_key` field contains an HPKE public key whose private key is held only
 by the member occupying this leaf (or in the case of a LeafNode in a KeyPackage
 object, the issuer of the KeyPackage).
 The `credential` contains authentication
 information for this member, as described in {{credentials}}.